liferay-search/liferay-docs/en/user/articles/10-managing-users/02-users-and-organizations/03-advanced-user-management.markdown

         http://localhost:8080/web/24601

 This conflict is no longer possible.
-In @product-ver@, a site's friendly URL is not allowed to be numeric.
+In @sharepoint-ver@, a site's friendly URL is not allowed to be numeric.
 See for yourself:

 1. Navigate to the site's *Configuration* &rarr; *Site Settings* &rarr; *Site URL*